molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Author: [Mathias Schäfer (molily)](/)

-Mathias is a software developer with a focus on web development and JavaScript web applications, working at [9elements](https://9elements.com).
+Mathias is a software developer with a focus on web development and JavaScript web applications.

+Mathias is working for [9elements](https://9elements.com), a software and design agency.

 Twitter: [@molily](https://twitter.com/molily)